MicrosoftDocs/Viva/Viva/insights/personal/teams/wellbeing.md

     ![inspiration library](images/wellbeing-il.png)

 If you're a leader, you'll find wellbeing organizational insights for your teams, recommended actions to boost productivity and wellbeing, and impact insights that show you how actions you've taken are helping your organization.
+[Read more about organizational insights for leaders](../../org-team-insights/teams-and-web/org-insights-in-teams.md).

 ![org insights](images/wellbeing-org-insights.png)